My Muse

 what she did best

-[of course!]
-When she curled up near my paints or walked across my sketches, she seemed to unlock something—a kind of intuitive flow I couldn’t always access on my own.
-I think she reminded me how to listen more deeply… to my inner voice, to the animals I paint, to the spaces between things.
+Smudge shaped my art in ways subtle but profound.
+When she curled up near my paints or wandered across my sketches, her presence seemed to open something in me.
+She reminded me to listen—to my inner voice, to the animals I paint, to the spaces between things where meaning quietly lives.

 Seed Prayer for Smudge